 But to increase revenue and maximise success, you need the right set of skills and devices to manage a virtual team.

-From collaborative tools to key practices, here’s how to manage a high-performing virtual team.
+From online collaborative tools to key practices, here’s how to manage a high-performing virtual team.

 1. Create a Structure and a Plan